Study Abroad/Off-Campus: SAIC Scholarships

 Scholarship Application Deadline: April 8, 2014.
-Drawing to be held April 9 (tentative).
+Drawing to be held April 9 at 4:30 p.m. in the MacLean Ballroom.
 Only one entry per student.

-After Application: Celebration and lottery drawing will happen in March.
+After Application: Plan to attend the lottery drawing!
 All students are encouraged to come celebrate.
 Your presence is not required to win a $1,500 Odyssey Travel Grant; however, there will be "Surprise Awards" that require you to be present to win.
 Plus we guarantee that it is far more exciting to win a grant when doing so in front of hundreds of cheering friends and students!